sathish-kumar-G/postgREST-API/POSTGREST_API_SUMMARY.md

 This table provides a comparison of different backend development approaches, highlighting which functionalities are supported by each approach.

-## Advantages of PostgREST Compared to Spring Boot
+## Advantages of PostgREST Compared to the Spring Boot Approach

 | Aspect               | PostgREST                                       | Spring Boot                                      |
 |----------------------|-------------------------------------------------|--------------------------------------------------|